Netanyahu residence targeted as Hezbollah launches barrage at Israel

 On its southern front, Israel hammered Gaza with air strikes, with an overnight raid on Jabalia in the north killing 33 people according to Gaza's civil defence agency.

-Netanyahu's office said the Israeli premier and his wife were not in Caesarea during the drone attack and "there were no injuries".
+Netanyahu's office said the Israeli prime minister and his wife were not in Caesarea during the drone attack and "there were no injuries".
 Earlier the military said a drone fired from Lebanon had "hit a structure" in the central Israeli town.

 Throughout the morning, sirens blared in Israel as Lebanese militants Hezbollah launched projectiles from various locations.